-- what is the relationship between breadth of analysis and depth of analysis in scaling up across data sets; and
+- the relationship between breadth of analysis and depth of analysis in working with large volumes of data across data sets; and

-- can we take a ‘test pit’ approach to trying out different, complementary forms of qualitative data analysis before scaling up across the data sets?
+- the feasibility and value of taking a ‘test pit’ approach to trying out different, complementary forms of qualitative data analysis as a means of selecting cases for full analysis

-We also aim to contribute to emergent good practice in a new field, concerning the relationship between secondary analysts and the original team who created the data set.
+We also wanted to contribute to emergent good practice in a new field, particularly the relationship between secondary analysts and the original team members who created the data set(s).

 To address these questions we worked with existing data from empirical projects conducted under the ESRC funded Timescapes initiative.
 Our analysis focused on the substantive topic of care and intimacy to consider how we can answer questions about shifts in discourses and practices of care and intimacy over time and across the life course.